Skip to main content

 • Losing 20%?
 Recalculate bet sizing down.

-This isn’t about chasing wins or losses, it’s about keeping your percentage exposure stable so one hot or cold run doesn’t destroy your edge.
+This isn't about chasing wins or losses.
+It's about keeping your percentage exposure stable so one hot or cold run doesn't destroy your edge.

 Think of it like speed limits.
 Going 80 mph on a slick road (small bankroll) is reckless.
 As the conditions improve (bigger bankroll), you can safely go faster.